Stephanie-Delicia/cs4520-assignment1/README.md

 An adapter for displaying products in a list in the ProductListFragment.
 Obtains data from Dataset.kt from the original repo.

+Dataset.kt contains the seal classes for different product types.

 #### 4. Layout

 This folder contains the layouts for the new fragments, main activity, and the card layout for the product list.